Home

 These references from ancient Egyptian literature show a class of people attempting to sustain themselves by any means necessary.

 They are engaged in manual labor at all levels of society, from making wine to working in the quarry.
 They are engaged in military affairs, both in the service of Egypt, and as a separate group waging its own war in the hill country.
-The Apiru continue to be a diverse group of people.
+The Apiru, like the Hebrews, were a diverse group of people.

 In conclusion, ancient Egyptian literature dealt with the Apiru/Habiru on multiple levels; from the various papyrus scrolls discovered, covering the whole of ancient Egyptian literature, to the specific and frequent mention in the Amarna Letters, ancient Egypt interacted frequently, and intimately with the Apiru/Habiru.